Some meetings definitely could have been emails. However, others simply have to happen.

 Pumble makes meetings simple with features like:

-• Hand raising — which will keep your meetings orderly and give everyone a chance to speak their mind,
+- Hand raising — to keep your meetings orderly and give everyone a chance to speak their mind,

-• In-call messages — for when you want to voice your opinion but don’t want to interrupt the flow of the meeting, and
+- In-call messages — for when you want to voice your opinion without interrupting the flow of the meeting, and

 With Pumble (and a bit of practice and preparation), you’ll be able to dominate your business meetings in no time!